How to win by riding the waves

-Like a surfer, great brands catch and ride the waves of the time.
+Like a surfer, power brands catch and ride the waves of the time.
 The waves are an expression of consumer feelings, sentiment, wants and needs.
-And 2020 has changed the seascape forever.
-Using Maslow’s Hierarchy of Needs as a framework for understanding consumers’ needs, these are some of the new waves that brands would do well to ride in 2021 and beyond.
+And 2020/21 has changed the seascape forever.
+Using Maslow’s Hierarchy of Needs as a framework for understanding consumers’ needs, these are some of the new waves that brands would do well to ride in 2022 and beyond.

 “Never take funerals for granted.”